U3A BRISBANE

 9:00am

-P22 Exploring Brisbane Through Photography
+P22 Exploring Brisbane Through Digital Photography

-P22 Exploring Brisbane Through Photography
+P22 Exploring Brisbane Through Digital Photography (class full)

 Tutor: Chris Deeming